srbarrios/FailTale/README.md

         ```
         * `-t failtale`: Tags the image with the name `failtale`.
 You can choose a different name.
         * `.`: Specifies the current directory as the build context.
-        * *Note:* This build process will take some time, especially the first time, as it downloads the base image, installs dependencies, and pulls the Ollama models (`llama3`, `nomic-embed-text`).
+        * *Note:* This build process will take some time, especially the first time, as it downloads the base image, installs dependencies, and pulls the Ollama models (`mistral`, `nomic-embed-text`).

 3.  **Run the Docker Container:**
     * Execute the following command in your terminal:
         ```bash
         docker run -d --rm \
           --net=host \
-          -p 5050:5050 \
           -v ~/.ssh/id_rsa:/root/.ssh/id_rsa:ro \
           -v ./examples/uyuni/uyuni.yaml:/app/config.yaml:ro \
           --name failtale_service \